sridel92/SatTracker_esp32_v2/README.md

-If you uncomment ligne 13 : #define TIMELOOP   // uncomment for having a lopp from the same epochtime continuously for debuging you have a time lapse of the same day
+If you uncomment ligne 13 : #define TIMELOOP   // uncomment for having a lopp from the same epochtime continuously for debuging

+you have a loop of the same day